tredontho/purescript-book/text/chapter6.md

 "12345"
 ```

-Here, we choose the monoid for strings, which concatenates strings together, and the `show` function which renders an `Int` as a `String`.
+Here, we choose the monoid for strings, which concatenates strings together, and the `show` function, which renders an `Int` as a `String`.
 Then, passing in an array of integers, we see that the results of `show`ing each integer have been concatenated into a single `String`.

-But arrays are not the only types which are foldable. `foldable-traversable` also defines `Foldable` instances for types like `Maybe` and `Tuple`, and other libraries like `lists` define `Foldable` instances for their own data types. `Foldable` captures the notion of an _ordered container_.
+But arrays are not the only types that are foldable. `foldable-traversable` also defines `Foldable` instances for types like `Maybe` and `Tuple`, and other libraries like `lists` define `Foldable` instances for their own data types. `Foldable` captures the notion of an _ordered container_.

-### Functor, and Type Class Laws
+### Functor and Type Class Laws

-The Prelude also defines a collection of type classes which enable a functional style of programming with side-effects in PureScript: `Functor`, `Applicative` and `Monad`.
+The Prelude also defines a collection of type classes that enable a functional style of programming with side-effects in PureScript: `Functor`, `Applicative`, and `Monad`.
 We will cover these abstractions later in the book, but for now, let's look at the definition of the `Functor` type class, which we have seen already in the form of the `map` function:

 ```haskell
 class Functor f where